Phil Collins: 1989–1995: ...But Seriously, Both Sides, and leaving Genesis

 In 1991, Collins reconvened with Banks and Rutherford to write and record a new Genesis album, We Can't Dance.
-It became the band's fifth consecutive No. 1 album in the UK and reached No. 4 in the US, where it sold over 4 million copies.
+It became the band's fifth consecutive No. 1 album in the UK and reached No. 4 in the US, where it sold over four million copies.
 It features the singles "Jesus He Knows Me", "I Can't Dance", "No Son of Mine", and "Hold on My Heart".
 Collins performed on their 1992 tour.
 At the 1993 American Music Awards, Genesis won the award for Favorite Pop/Rock Band, Duo, or Group.
 Collins co-wrote, sang and played on the 1993 single "Hero" by David Crosby.

 Collins worked on his fifth studio album, Both Sides, in 1992 and 1993.
 It marked a departure from his more polished and up-tempo songs on recent albums to material more experimental in nature, with Collins performing all the instruments and producing the record himself, because the songs written "were becoming so personal, so private, I didn't want anyone else's input".
 The decline of his second marriage was a focal point of the album.
 Released in November 1993, Both Sides reached No. 1 in eight countries, including the UK, and No. 13 in the US.
 It marked a drop in sales in the latter when compared to his previous records, only reaching a single platinum certification by the end of the year.
 Its two biggest singles were "Both Sides of the Story" and "Everyday".
 The Both Sides of the World Tour saw Collins perform 165 shows across four legs between April 1994 and May 1995.
-Collins turned down the chance to contribute to Tower of Song, an album of covers of Leonard Cohen songs, due to his touring commitments.
-On 29 March 1996, Collins's decision to leave Genesis to concentrate on his solo career was publicly announced.
+Collins turned down the chance to contribute to Tower of Song: The Songs of Leonard Cohen, an album of covers of Leonard Cohen songs, due to his touring commitments.